linode/docs/docs/guides/tools-reference/basics/linux-system-administration-basics/index.md

 When you've edited a file, you can save and exit the editor to return to the prompt.
 This procedure varies between different editors.
 In Emacs and zile, the key sequence is the same: press control and type x and s to save.
 This operation is typically notated "C-x C-s" and then "C-x C-c" to close the editor.
 In nano, press Control-O (notated \^O) and confirm the file name to write the file, and use Control-X to exit from the program.

 Since vi and vim are *modal* editors, their operation is a bit more complex.
-After opening a file in vi, you can enter "insert" mode by pressing the "i" key; this will let you edit text in the conventional way.
+After opening a file in vi, you can enter "insert" mode by pressing the "i" key; this will let you edit text traditionally.
 To save the file, you must exit into "normal" mode by pressing the escape key (`Control-[` also sends escape), and then type `:wq` to write the file and quit the program.

-This provides only the most basic outline of how to use these text editors, and there are numerous external resources which will provide instructions for more advanced use of this software.
+This provides only the most basic outline of how to use these text editors, and there are numerous external resources that provide instructions for more advanced use of this software.

 ## Web Servers and HTTP Issues